Table of Contents

 Essential features

-- Benign papillary and tubulopapillary, low nuclear grade lesions of the kidney similar in morphology to papillary renal cell carcinoma type 1, however, lack pseudocapsule and are ≤ 15 mm
+- Benign papillary or tubulopapillary, low nuclear grade lesions of the kidney, similar in morphology to classic papillary renal cell carcinoma (PRCC); however, they lack fibrous capsules and are ≤ 15 mm

-- Papillary adenomas are postulated to be precursor lesions to papillary renal cell carcinoma (RCC), however, the adenomas prevalence is much higher than carcinomas, indicating that many of them do not progress
+- However, the prevalence of adenoma is much higher than of carcinoma, indicating that many of them do not progress

 Terminology